Beatevil/Arthshakti/README.md

 4. Set up the database (PostgreSQL) and configure environment variables as needed.

-5.Start the application:
+5. Start the application:
    npm start

 **Usage**